mahikosan/mahikosan/README.md

 👋 Hi!
 Michael Malupa (@mahikosan for some) here!
 Have a look around
-- 👀 I’m looking for work!
+- 👀 I’m looking for work opportunities!
 Check out my [LinkedIn](www.linkedin.com/in/michael-malupa).

 # LIVE Projects
-Living, breathing projects which have active users and visitors, which are currently in production.
+Living, breathing projects in PRODUCTION which have active users and visitors:

 ## [BZRDB](https://bzrdb.com)
 - a companion web app for The Bazaar players.
 Fully featured with searchable and filterable game databases (EX Items, Skills, Enemies), alongside custom tools like the Bazaar Build Maker.
 Here's important links to check out: